Brogoming/svelte/documentation/docs/02-template-syntax/05-element-directives.md

 title: Element directives
 ---

-As well as attributes, elements can have _directives_, which control the element's behaviour in some way.
+As well as attributes, elements can have _directives_, which control the element's behavior in some way.

 ## on:_eventname_